 Low Dose Naltrexone (LDN)

 What is Low Dose Naltrexone?

-While Naltrexone was primarily utilized for for opioid addiction, a doctor in New York, Dr. Bernard Bihari, discovered that when it was taken at a much lower dose, LDN exhibited beneficial results for patients with autoimmunity, cancer, and HIV or AIDS.
+While Naltrexone was primarily utilized for opioid addiction, a doctor in New York, Dr. Bernard Bihari, discovered that when it was taken at a much lower dose, LDN exhibited potentially beneficial results for patients with autoimmunity, cancer, and HIV or AIDS.
 This is why the name Low dose Naltrexone (LDN) has been established.

+Low Dose Naltrexone (LDN)